mattmorten/clojure-tutorial/README.md

 (str "1 plus 2 equals " (+ 1 2))
 => "1 plus 2 equals 3"
 ```
-Since  all function calls follow the same pattern, Clojure at its core syntax is easy to understand.
+Since all function calls follow the same pattern, Clojure's core syntax is easy to understand.

 ## 1. Variable Definition
 We start by defining some global variables